Dragon Ball Z: Idainaru Son Goku Densetsu: Gameplay

 Dragon Ball Z: Idainaru Son Goku Densetsu is a fighting game similar to the Super Butōden sub-series on SNES and Buyū Retsuden on Sega Mega Drive, which retells seven major encounters Goku had over the course of the Dragon Ball series up to the conclusion of the Cell Games saga such as fighting with the assassin Tao Pai Pai, facing Tien Shinhan and Piccolo Jr. at the Tenkaichi Budōkai, destroying Piccolo Daimaō, protecting Earth from Vegeta, saving Namek from Frieza and sacrificing his life against Cell.

 The plot is told through cinematics by Gohan and other characters to Goten, whose father died prior to his birth and players have the choice to select any of the stories and face the enemy.
-Fights in the game are split into two formats: a Street Fighter II-esque format using a four-tier battle plane reminiscent of Fatal Fury where players must charge a energy bar to activate a special attack against the opponent during another gameplay segment, where players choose the attack to perform.
+Fights in the game are split into two formats: a Street Fighter II-esque format using a four-tier battle plane reminiscent of Fatal Fury where players must charge an energy bar to activate a special attack against the opponent during another gameplay segment, where players choose the attack to perform.
 During the fighting segment, players can perform actions such as block incoming attacks and shoot a projectile.